Range & Ranch Employment at Alderspring

 Rules & requirements during the internship:

-- No drinking, drugs, or smoking on the ranch or in cow camp.
+- No drinking, drugs, vaping or smoking on the ranch property or in cow camp.

 - Interns may not bring, carry, or use firearms.
-We have had multiple instances of irresponsible firearm handling that put people and animals in danger.
-As a result, regardless of your past experience or training, only our long-term employees and crew members are permitted to carry firearms on the ranch.
+We have had multiple instances of irresponsible and unsafe firearm handling that put other crew members and our livestock at risk.
+As a result, regardless of your expertise or training, only our regular employees and crew members are permitted to carry firearms on the ranch.
 Do not bring them with you to the ranch.

-- You will be expected to maintain cleanliness in the community area shared with fellow crew members and employees.
+- You will be expected to maintain cleanliness in the community area shared with fellow crew members and employees, both on the range and on the ranch.

 - You must commit to the entire internship period.
-You’ll be given days off to rest and recover, of course, but because the internship will be shorter and more intensive this year, we can’t accommodate additional time off (family emergencies notwithstanding).
+You’ll be given days off to rest and recover, but because the internship will be shorter and more intensive this year, we can’t accommodate additional time off (family/personal emergencies are an exception, of course).
 If you know you will require time off during the internship period, do not apply.

 - You may not bring your own horse or dog to the internship.
-No exceptions, sorry!
+Please don’t ask us if we will make an exception for you; we won’t!

 Thanks so much for applying!